department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials.md

     description: If you served at the German bombing of Bari, Italy in World War II or worked in certain other jobs, you may have had contact with mustard gas.
   - url: /disability-benefits/conditions/exposure-to-hazardous-materials/project112-SHAD/
     title: Project 112/SHAD
-    description: If you were part of Project 112/SHAD from 1963 to 1974, you may be at risk of health problems linked to chemical testing.
+    description: If you were part of Project 112/SHAD from 1963 to 1974, you may be at risk of health problems believed to be caused by chemical testing.
   - url: /disability-benefits/conditions/exposure-to-hazardous-materials/radiogenic-risk-activities/
     title: Radiogenic Risk Activities
-    description: If you served during World War II, were imprisoned in Japan, worked with or near nuclear testing, or served at a gaseous diffusion plant or in certain other jobs, you may be at risk of health problems linked to radiation.
+    description: If you served during World War II, were imprisoned in Japan, worked with or near nuclear testing, or served at a gaseous diffusion plant or in certain other jobs, you may be at risk of health problems believed to be caused by radiation.
   - url: /disability-benefits/conditions/exposure-to-hazardous-materials/specific-environmental-hazards/
     title: Specific Environmental Hazards
     description: If you served in Iraq, Afghanistan, Djibouti, or near Atsugi, Japan, you may have had contact with toxic particles or pollutants.
 ---

-Find out if you can get support from VA for health problems caused by contact with certain hazards while serving in the military.
+Find out if you can get VA support (known as disability compensation or benefits) for health problems believed to be caused by contact with certain chemicals or other dangers (called hazards) while serving in the military.